melisburton/melissburton/README.md

 # melissburton
 ### Melissa, from Boston!

 My work involves helping people automate business processes with the Microsoft Power Platform :monocle_face:.
-I also take care of people's front-end web development needs once in a while.
+I also have a decent amount of front-end web development experience.

 I'm currently learning Japanese, maybe I can eventually understand what they are saying in NJPW.